epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 :An OCI image repository:

   - Holds the Generic IOC container images and their dependencies.
+Also used to hold the helm charts that define the shared elements between all domains.

     The following have been tested:

     - Github Container Registry
     - DockerHub